honestpixels/inmap/README.md

 ## Introduce
 inMap is a big data visualization library based on Baidu map.
-It focuses on the scatter, heat map, grid and aggregation algorithm.
-Make it easy to use.
+It focuses on the scatter, heat map, grid and aggregation algorithm which makes it easy to use.

 ## Features
 - High performance.